ZuCity Japan

 What are ZuCity Japan’s next steps?

-ZuCity Japan is looking to acquire more properties - including an abandoned school building - and more cars for its community.
+ZuCity Japan is looking to acquire more properties - including a hospital - and more cars for its community.

 How many pop-up villages has ZuCity hosted before?